OutSystems/docs-product/src/deploying-apps/mobile-app-packaging-delivery/customize-mobile-app/use-custom-splash-screens.md

 ---
-summary: Specify custom splash screens for your mobile app adapted to all screen sizes and densities.
+summary: Learn how to customize the native splash screen in OutSystems 11 (O11) for a seamless user experience on mobile apps.
 tags: runtime-mobile; support-Front_end_Development-featured
 locale: en-us
 guid: f8dfa815-8c3e-4906-9378-e9d91ad6b4a4